Thomas J. Graham: Career

+In 2023 Graham was promoted to be the chief of Orthepedics at Lehigh Valley Health Network in Allentown PA.

-Notable Patients
+Notable patients

 Graham has performed surgery on more than 2000 professional athletes and consulted with more.
-Most notably, he's treated or consulted with Arnold Palmer, David Ortiz, Shaquille O'Neill, and Kyrie Irving.
+He treated or consulted with Arnold Palmer, David Ortiz, Shaquille O'Neal, Kyrie Irving, Russell Wilson, Sal Frelick, Bryce Harper, Bryson DeChambeau, Joe Burrow, and T. J. Hockenson.